 Camber Sands is a dog-friendly beach – and a rather lovely one at that.
 Importantly, this is a sand beach.
 Now, at Fallow Fields, we’re fans of all kinds of beaches.
 The scenic, the historic, the downright pebbly.
 But, we understand that nothing can compare to the feeling of golden grains between your toes as the sea breeze provides a touch of coolness on a hot summer's day.

 First off, there’s the sheer jaw-dropping beauty of the place.
 To say it’s easy on the eye would be an understatement: it just doesn’t do justice to being there.
 Cosmic sand dunes, deep blue seas, clean, crisp, beautifully preserved and unspoiled: it’s sheer beach magic.
-It may be better for many in the sunshine but make no mistake, this is an astoundingly delightful place to be whatever the weather.
+It may be better for many in the sunshine but make no mistake, this camping Camber Sands beach is an astoundingly delightful place to be whatever the weather.

 It’s also a place with the scope to allow you to have pretty much whatever kind of beach day out you want.
 You can sit back and take in the ambience, feel the waves lap up against you with the tide, or just explore those great sand dunes.
 You could kitesurf – there’s actually a rather passionate kitesurfing community here, as it happens – or take a scenic walk or cycle.
 Some people have even taken to kite buggying around its transportive sands.

 Much like Fallow Fields, your camping Camber Sands Beach adventure is one you can tailor to your tastes.